Dominican Republic breaks off Haiti talks over immigration ruling

-SANTO DOMINGO (Reuters) - The Dominican Republic broke off talks with Haiti on Wednesday and recalled its ambassador for consultations over a recent Dominican court ruling that could strip citizenship from more than 200,000 Haitian migrants, many of whom were born on Dominican soil.
+SANTO DOMINGO (Reuters) - The Dominican Republic broke off talks with Haiti on Wednesday over a recent Dominican court ruling that potentially strips citizenship from more than 200,000 Haitian migrants, many of whom were born on Dominican soil.

 The two countries, which share the Caribbean island of Hispaniola, have been holding talks mediated by the Venezuelan government to resolve their differences over a September 23 ruling by the Dominican Republic’s Constitutional Court.